As a corporate meditation teacher, I am often asked by my friends in the healthcare field how meditation can help both

 How To Introduce Meditation To Patients

-Not only are there benefits of meditation for healthcare workers, but for patients too.
+Not only are there benefits of meditation for nurses and doctors, but for patients too.

-Shelton says that she has been successful introducing patients to meditation and has some valuable tips on meditation for healthcare professionals.
+Shelton says that she has been successful in introducing patients to meditation and has some valuable tips on meditation for healthcare professionals.

 “We discuss the mental and physical benefits of slowing our breath before and after a few practice breaths.
 From there I ask them to try incorporating one minute throughout the day to slow their breath.